-The Company's \$4.4 million investments in marketable securities at December 31, 2012 are invested in insured certificates of deposit at banks located in the United States of America.
+The Company's \$4.4 million investments in marketable securities at December 31, 2012 were invested in insured certificates of deposit at banks located in the USA.
+At December 31, 2013 the Company had no investments in marketable securities.

 Item 8.
 Financial Statements and Supplementary Data